oasis-tcs/tosca-specs/tosca_2_0/TOSCA-v2.0.md

 ### 2.2.4 TOSCA is Domain-Independent

-Since the fundamental abstraction defined by the TOSCA language is a *graph*, TOSCA can be used for application domain within which systems can be modeled as graphs.
+Since the fundamental abstraction defined by the TOSCA language is a *graph*, TOSCA is not tied to any specific application domain.
 For example, TOSCA can be used to specify automated lifecycle management of the following:

 - Infrastructure-as-a-Service Clouds: automate the deployment and management of workloads in IaaS clouds such as OpenStack, Amazon Web